tariq7299/final-project-cs50/frontend/public/to-do.md

 - Change the UserSpendinds to UsersExpenses, annd also each coulmn with 'spending' title to 'expense' ..etc
 - Create a notes column for User Expenses, and connect it to frontend
 - Add Email column to USers db model
+- Add CheckContstraint to all tables that don't have one

 ## run.py
 - How to find a way to the server url dynamic in the frontend ??, like every time I want to make a axios request I won't have to type the exactly localhost...:5000, because sometimes the port number changes !